 Dominican League play remained suspended altogether in 1962-63.
 Thanks to the connections of Licey executive Ernesto “Monchín” Pichardo, Mota went to Venezuela that winter, batting .308 in 120 at-bats in 31 games.
 When his club, Oriente, folded in January, he signed with San Juan of the Puerto Rican League.
 On a personal note, Manny also married Margarita Matos on February 16, 1963, shortly after the winter season ended.

 After his return to the U.S., the Colts sent him to the Pittsburgh Pirates not long before the 1963 season started (receiving Howie Goss and $50,000 in cash in return).
 Manny spent the first half of the 1963 season with Triple-A Columbus, batting .293-5-20 in 75 games.
 In mid-July, the Pirates called him up, and he never played again in the minors.

-On October 12, 1963, Manny participated in the one and only Latin All-Star Game, the last baseball game ever held at the Polo Grounds.
+On October 12, 1963, Manny participated in the one and only Latin American players' game, the last baseball game ever held at the Polo Grounds.
 He drove in two runs as the National League’s Hispanic stars won 5-2.
 He then went on to win another Dominican batting title (.379).